neve-linux/neveports/Packaging.md

 what gets ran in CI.

 <a id="correct_templates"></a>

 ### Writing Correct Templates

 Most importantly, keep it simple.
-The `cbuild` system is designed to make correct things easy and terse, and bad things ugly and complicated.
-If there is any doubt (i.e. something you consider good but it is inconvenient to write in `cbuild` templates) feel free to report it in the issue tracker.
+The `nbuild` system is designed to make correct things easy and terse, and bad things ugly and complicated.
+If there is any doubt (i.e. something you consider good but it is inconvenient to write in `nbuild` templates) feel free to report it in the issue tracker.

 Keep conditional stuff to a minimum.
 This includes: